 Leptin is a key message from the fat to the brain.
 It's supposed to say:

 "We have enough fat stores.
 You don't need to eat more.
-You should burn off some of this fat.
-And, finally, we have food to make a baby."
+You should burn off some of this fat."
+And, finally: "We have enough food to make a baby."

 But what happens if that message goes astray?
 What happens when the brain stops listening to the leptin coming at it?
 The message doesn't get through, and the result is: